 Here the Lemon Squares are baked.
 Cool completely.

 Sprinkle generously with powdered sugar.
-Because these bars are so gooey in the center, I usually refrigerate them 30-60 minutes before cutting to make cutting easier.
+Because these bars are so gooey in the center, I usually refrigerate them 30-60 minutes before cutting into bars.
 Cut into 32 bars.

 Lemon Squares are a delicious cookie you’re whole family will enjoy.
 I warn you in advance, these cookies are addictive.